actions/stale/README.md

 ## Recommended Permissions

-For the execution of the action, it must be able to read all issues and pull requests.
-In addition, the action must have the permission to write to issues and/or pull requests.
+For the execution of this action, it must be able to fetch all issues and pull requests from your repository.
 This can be achieved with the following [configuration in the action](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#permissions) if the permissions are restricted:

 ```yml
 permissions:
   issues: write
   pull-requests: write
 ```

+In addition, based on the provided configuration, the action could require more permission(s) (e.g.: add label, remove label, comment, close, etc).
-You can find more detailed information about the required permissions under the corresponding options.
+You can find more information about the required permissions under the corresponding options that you wish to use.

 ## All options